Bryn Hecimovich, 53 - Austin Daily Herald

 He was preceded in death by his father, Norman Hecimovich; brother, David Hecimovich; Godmother, Dorothy Hoshal; grandparents, aunts and uncles, and sister-in-law, Heidi Hecimovich.

-Bryn is survived by his daughters, Sarah Hecimovich of Austin and Hannah Hecimovich of Austin; mother, Helen Hecimovich of Austin; brothers, James Hecimovich of Brownsdale and Dr. Mark Hecimovich of Cedar Falls, Iowa; nieces, Cherie (Matt) Morgan and Michelle (Ben) Meyer; former wife and friend, Julie Hecimovich; dear friend, Todd Arens; aunts, Dorothy Hipkins, and Gail (Dennis) Nucech; uncle, Darrel (Lieschen) Hecimovich; great nieces and nephews; many cousins and friends.
+Bryn is survived by his daughters, Sarah Hecimovich of Austin and Hannah Hecimovich of Austin; former wife and friend, Julie Hecimovich; mother, Helen Hecimovich of Austin; brothers, James Hecimovich of Brownsdale and Dr. Mark Hecimovich of Cedar Falls, Iowa; nieces, Cherie (Matt) Morgan and Michelle (Ben) Meyer; dear friends, Todd Arens and Jack Bergstrom; aunts, Dorothy Hipkins, and Gail (Dennis) Nucech; uncle, Darrel (Lieschen) Hecimovich; great nieces and nephews; many cousins and friends.

+A celebration of Bryn’s life will be held on Saturday, September 23, 2023 from 2-4 pm in the Ruby Rupner Auditorium at the Jay C. Hormel Nature Center.